 Regional and country offices post internship opportunities primarily on their dedicated websites.
 We encourage interested applicants to frequently visit these sites for available opportunities.

-- Individual Giving Intern at the Strategy and Market Development Section.
+- Private Philanthropy Internship at the Private Partnerships and Philanthropy Section.
 Copenhagen, Denmark.
 Closing date: 29 January 2020

 How to apply

 We encourage you to read our FAQs before you submit an application.

 To learn more about how to apply, go to Application and Selection.

 Chrissy Sandwen, Intern, Community-Based Protection: